The ESCAPE-pain programme

 We have designed a support tool to help ESCAPE-pain participants continue to exercise safely in their homes after they have completed the face-to-face ESCAPE-pain programme.
 The ESCAPE-pain app has been downloaded more than 6,000 times and features exercise videos that can help improve mobility and reduce knee and hip pain.

 Produced for the NHS, by the Health Innovation Network and Salaso Health Solutions Ltd, the ESCAPE-pain app is free to download from both the Apple App Store and Google Play.
 You can search for ESCAPE-pain or click here: iOS & Android.

-ESCAPE-pain is a twice-weekly, six week evidence-based programme that combines education and exercise, to benefit people with chronic joint pain, also known as osteoarthritis.
-ESCAPE-pain is usually delivered by physiotherapists in hospital outpatient departments, but it can also be delivered by other professionals in a range of community settings.
-It aims to help patients feel more in control of their pain, and more able to do things they enjoy.
-The programme has been recognised with awards from both the Royal Society for Public Health and the British Society for Rheumatology.
+ESCAPE-pain is a twice-weekly, six week evidence-based group programme that combines education and exercise, to benefit people with chronic joint pain, also known as osteoarthritis.
+ESCAPE-pain is delivered by physiotherapists and exercise professionals in a variety of settings such as hospital outpatient departments, leisure centres, community centres, gyms, church halls etc. The programme has been recognised with awards from both the Royal Society for Public Health and the British Society for Rheumatology.

 The exercise videos are simple and easy to follow, and show that exercise isn’t painful while enabling people using the app to feel its benefits.
-The videos come with clear instructions, and have been developed to show patients how to do the exercises safely in their own homes, to make them feel more confident and more in control.
+The videos come with clear instructions, and have been developed to show people how to do the exercises safely in their own homes, to make them feel more confident and more in control.

 Professor Mike Hurley, originator of the ESCAPE-pain programme, says “Thanks to the ESCAPE-pain app anyone with chronic knee or hip pain can benefit from the programme, regardless where they live.
 It is a tool that’s ideal to support people to exercise safely and regularly in their own home.”